joaomartiniano/UnicodeViewer/README.md

 # Unicode Viewer

-Unicode Viewer is a small application, written in C#, that let's the user search for and view Unicode characters.
+Unicode Viewer is a small application, written in C#, that lets the user search for and view Unicode characters.

 ![UnicodeViewer main window](images/unicodeviewer.png)